stevelloyd/32views-site/_src/about.md

 ## What is 32 views…?

-It’s a series of projects, in which we’ll learn together about how to use a programming language called Racket, running on the small, affordable Raspberry Pi computer. [^pi]
+It’s a series of projects, in which we’ll learn together using a programming language called Racket, running on the small, affordable Raspberry Pi computer. [^pi]

 [^pi]: Raspberry Pi is a trademark of the Raspberry Pi Foundation.